 You can also specify a suggested price in whole USD.

-The COPYING file contains a copy of the license that your code is released under.
+LICENSE file.
+This file contains a copy of the license that your code is released under.
 For elementary OS apps this is typically the GNU General Public License (GPL).
 Remember the header we added to our source code?
 That header reminds people that your app is licensed and it belongs to you.
-You can choose other licenses like the MIT license as well, but for this example let's stick to the GPL.
+GitHub has a built-in way to add several popular licenses to your repository.
+Read their documentation for adding software licenses and add a